Welcome to the Tresmeer Parish Council website.

 Patrick Rose

-The accounts for 24-25 have now been audited by external auditors BDO LLP, Arcadia Ho., Maritime Walk, Ocean Village, Southampton SO14 3TL.
 The notice of conclusion of audit appears below.
 A copy will be displayed for three months in the noticeboard outside the Village Hall.

 The AGAR can be viewed by any local government elector on application to the Clerk, copies can be provided at a cost of £1.